SQIAsignHD: SQIsignHD Adaptor Signature: Preliminaries

 \begin{definition}[Pre-signature Correctness] An adaptor signature scheme $\Xi_{\mathsf{R,\Sigma}}$ satisfies pre-signature correctness if for any $\lambda\in \mathbb{N}$, any message $m\in\{0,1\}^\ast$, and any witness/statement pair $\mathsf{(w,s)}$, the following holds:

 \end{definition}

-The second property required for an adaptor signature is \textit{pre-signature adaptability}.
-It states that any valid (but not necessarily honestly generated) pre-signature with respect to a statement $\mathsf{s}$ can be adapted into a valid signature using the witness $\mathsf{w}$ such that $\mathsf{(w,s)\in R}$.
+The second property of an adaptor signature is \textit{pre-signature adaptability}.
+It states that any valid (though not necessarily honestly generated) pre-signature for a statement \textsf{s} can be adapted into a valid signature using a witness \textsf{w} such that $\mathsf{(w, s) \in R}$.

 \begin{definition}[Pre-signature Adaptability] An adaptor signature scheme $\Xi_{\mathsf{R,\Sigma}}$ satisfies pre-signature adaptability if for any $\lambda\in\mathbb{N}$, message $m\in \{0,1\}^\ast$, witness/statement pair $\mathsf{(w,s)\in R}$, key pair $\mathsf{(sk,pk)}\leftarrow \mathsf{KeyGen}(1^\lambda)$, and pre-signature $\tilde{\sigma}\leftarrow \{0,1\}^\ast$ such that $\mathsf{PreVer(pk},m,\mathsf{s},\tilde{\sigma})=1$, the following holds: